Rise to Success: Career Highlights of Kaillie Humphries

 Discover the career path of Kaillie Humphries, from the first major opportunity to industry-changing achievements.

-2002: Bobsled Career Started
+2002: Started Bobsled Career

 2006: Alternate at Winter Olympics

-2008: Won Silver at FIBT World Championships
+2008: Silver Medal at FIBT World Championships

 In 2008, Kaillie Humphries won the silver medal in the mixed bobsled-skeleton team event at the FIBT World Championships in Altenberg, Germany.

-2009: Finished Seventh in Bobsleigh World Cup Series
+2009: Finished Seventh in Bobsleigh World Cup series

-2010: Won Gold at 2010 Winter Olympics
+2010: Won Gold Medal at the 2010 Winter Olympics

 At the 2010 Winter Olympics, Kaillie Humphries won the gold medal in the two-woman competition with brakewoman Heather Moyse.

-2010: Teamed up with Heather Moyse
+2010: Reunited with Heather Moyse

 2010: Olympic Champion